grosa1/pso_travelling_salesman/README.md

-# Travelling salesman problem resolved with particle swarm optimization
+# Particle Swarm Optimization algorithm of Artificial Intelligence and its application in travelling salesman problem

 from: http://www.mnemstudio.org/particle-swarm-tsp-example-1.htm